aumChauhan/PixieCacheKit/README.md

 ## Getting Started

-1. Import the framework: `import PixieCacheKit`.
-2. In SwiftUI App, first `import PixieCacheKit`, then configure your caching options using `PixieCacheKit`.
+- In SwiftUI App, first import the framework `import PixieCacheKit`, then configure your caching options using `PixieCacheKit.configure()`.

 Example: